valtimo-platform/valtimo-documentation/release-notes/major10/10.2.0/valtimo-frontend-libraries.md

 * **Moved Audit time**

-  The audit time is now displayed next to the date
+  The audit time is now displayed next to the date.

+* **Modified audit trail dots**

+  The audit trail dots are now all the same color.

 * **Plant a tree button**